The pearl and the mussels

 This sort of one-upping, Cold War mentality is a dead end.
 When you get suckered into an arms race, you wind up in a never-ending battle that costs you massive amounts of money, time and drive.
 And it forces you to constantly be on the defensive, too.
 Defensive companies can't think ahead; they can only think behind.
 They don't lead; they follow.

 Once in a while, we may find ourselves in a situation where the product is considered behind a competitor because it has fewer features.
-A situation where the success of the product necessarily consists in surpassing the big list of features that the competitor already offers.
-At that moment, we may fall into the temptation to drive the product towards a path that is unable to surprise our clients.
-We can absurdly conclude that our product will delight our customers when it delivers the same features which competitors already do.
-Believing that we will beat a competitor by having more features than having the right features is like to gather mussels.
-It does not matter how many of them you can pile up, they will never beat the impact caused by the bright of a tiny pearl.
+A situation where the success of the product necessarily depends on surpassing the big list of features that the competitor already has.
+In that moment, we might be tempted to drive the product towards a path incapable to surprise our clients.
+We might even reach the absurd conclusion that our customers’ eyes will light up when we offer exactly what our competitors already do.
+By believing that we will beat a competitor by having more features than having the right ones is just gathering mussels.
+No matter how many you can pile up, they will never match the impact of a bright tiny pearl.